Category Archives: A-Musings

 Right Place, Right Time

 Harry was a man of a million stories, each better than the last.
-Former manager of The Meters, learned harp from Charlie Musselwhite and Sunnyland Slim, and I could go on and on.
+Former manager of The Meters, learned harp from Charlie Musselwhite and Sunnyland Slim, and on and on.
 But Harry’s a story for another day.
 As is Van Vliet – I still have the rapidograph set he bought me in some art store somewhere between Atlanta and Birmingham.

 A revered right-place, right-time memory.
 Magically up-close, immersive, and personal.
 “Life’s been good to me so far.”